OAuth2 extensions

 SMART on FHIR

-• designed specifically to integrate with electronic health records or patient portals and to more easily share data between them safely.
+• Designed specifically to integrate with electronic health records or patient portals and to more easily share data between them safely.

 • This allows the receptionist in your doctor’s office to see which tests were performed but not necessarily the results. only your doctor can see those